Enterprise-CMCS/managed-care-review/README.md

 ## Adding a Service

-The Serverless framework calls encpsulated units of lambdas + AWS infrastructure a "service", so we've inherited this terminology from that project.
+The Serverless framework calls encapsulated units of lambdas + AWS infrastructure a "service", so we've inherited this terminology from that project.
 All of our services live under the `./services/` directory.
 If you need to add a new service to the project a few things need to happen:

 -   `lerna create ${service-name}`.
 Follow Lerna's prompts and you'll end up with a directory under `./services/` with a generated `package.json` and `README.md` file.
 -   Add a `serverless.yml` file to the root directory of this new service.
 You can copy off of an existing config or run the `serverless` command in `./services/${service-name}` to use one of their starter templates.